September 2019 |

 Are there side effects?

 This medication can lower the body’s ability to fight an infection.
 Notify your doctor promptly if you develop any signs of an infection such as fever, chills or persistent sore throat.
-The doctor may put you on antibiotic to lower the chance of getting sick with an infection.
+Your doctor may put you on antibiotic to lower the chance of getting sick with an infection.

 Cyclosporine may cause your gums to become enlarged above your teeth.
 They may also become red or bleed.
 This is usually mild to moderate.
 Be sure to brush and floss your teeth, see your dentist regularly and tell the dentist you are taking cyclosporine.